|Nutritional Guidelines (per serving)|

-Egg salad has long been one of my favorite sandwich fillings.
-In fact, as a kid, I never like peanut butter and jelly, but loved egg salad.
-Every now and then I get a powerful yen for it again and will make up a batch then eat egg salad sandwiches for a week.
-Sometimes I add capers, chopped dill pickles, chopped celery or chopped green or red pepper to it.
-I like it on whole wheat, white bread and, my favorite, croissants.
-I'll make the sandwiches with or without tomatoes and lettuce depending on season and mood.
+Egg salad has long been one of our favorite sandwich fillings.
+Sometimes we add capers, chopped dill pickles, chopped celery or chopped green or red pepper to it.
+We like it on whole wheat, white bread and, our favorite, croissants.
+We'll make the sandwiches with or without tomatoes and lettuce depending on season and mood.
 Whatever you prefer, it's good stuff.
-(Larger image.)
-Makes 2 cups.

 - 6 large eggs